-nonbinary – they/them
+nonbinary – ey/em/eir

 I grew up in Boro Park, Brooklyn, NY.
 I attended Bais Yaakov of Boro Park elementary school, and then moved on to its sister school, Bais Yaakov High School.
-I spent a year in Cleveland, Ohio, at Yavne Seminary before coming back to teach 8th grade English Language Arts at Bais Yaakov of Boro Park for two years.
+I spent a year in Cleveland, Ohio, at Yavne Seminary before coming back to teach eighth-grade English Language Arts at Bais Yaakov of Boro Park for two years.

 I then attended City College of New York, CUNY, where I earned my BA in English Literature.
 After a year off to figure out if I really wanted to pursue graduate study (I really did), I began working toward my PhD in the English Department of the CUNY Graduate Center.

 My broad research interest is the portrayal of and attitude toward childhood and education in a variety of texts.
 I think about how the texts of medieval Britain, medieval Ashkenaz, and contemporary America reflect prevalent ideas about childhood.
 I also think about how contemporary ideas about the past (particularly the Middle Ages) manifest in contemporary children’s and young adult books.

 My primary area of research is American Haredi (ultra-Orthodox) children’s and adolescent literature of the late twentieth century.
 My current project, tentatively titled Reading the World: American Haredi Children’s Literature, 1980-2000, focuses on the first two decades of children’s books from major American Haredi publishers.
 I trace the factors that led to this moment in Haredi publishing and in Haredi children’s culture, and I examine the ways in which the Haredi child reader’s literacy was fostered and developed by these texts.